serverlessworkflow/specification/specification.md

 </details>

-Parallel state defines a collection of branches that are to be executed in parallel.
+Parallel state defines a collection of `branches` that are executed in parallel.

-Branches contain one or more states or actions.
-If a branch uses states for control flow logic execution, it must define one [starting state](#Start-Definition) as well as include at least one [end state](#End-Definition).
+Branches contain set of actions that need to be performed or a reference to another workflow that needs to be executed.

 The "completionType" enum specifies the different ways of completing branch execution:
 * and: All branches must complete execution before state can perform its transition